philc/book-notes/why we sleep - matthew walker.md

   * PTSD patients cannot uncharge the traumatic memory, due to high levels of stress hormones, but the body keeps trying.
 This results in recurring nightmares.
 A drug can lower these stress levels, allowing the patient to dream normally, and this greatly relieves symptoms.
 (Amazing).
   * The ability to finely read the facial expressions of others diminishes from recent sleep loss.
 We can make foes out of our friends.
     * "Gone was the precise ability to read giveaway clues in another's face."
 * Dream creativity and dream control (chap 11)
   * "Upon awakenings from NREM sleep, participants did not appear to be especially creative, solving few of the anagram puzzles.
 But it was a different story when I woke them up out of REM sleep, from the dreaming phase.
 Overall, problem-solving abilities rocketed up, with participants solving 15 to 35 percent more puzzles when emerging from REM sleep compared with awakenings from NREM sleep or during daytime waking performance!"
-(Neat)
+(Neat.
+Although could it be that they were simply more alert because of the physiological nature of REM sleep?)
   * Being awoken from NREM vs. REM sleep and being tested on memory association networks:
     * "Gone is the hierarchy of logical associative connection.
 The REM-sleep dreaming brain was utterly uninterested in bland, commonsense links -- the one-step-to-the-next associations.
 Instead, the